Climate Action Plan

 Objective: Reduce our food waste and single-use plastic consumption.

-Current Actions:We have banned glitter across all settings and replaced plastic name badges with sustainably sourced MDF.
+Current Actions:We have banned glitter across all settings and replaced plastic name badges with oak-veneered MDF.
+Additionally, we have signed up to Scrap Space, a local charity for repurposing unwanted resources.
+A wormery has been opened at Hove Station and Preston Park too.

 Next Steps:We will carry out audits to assess food waste and identify ways to reduce it.
-Wormeries will be trialled at one setting and rolled out more widely if successful.
-We will review our Caring for Children Policy in order to reduce single-use plastics and introduce alternatives to plastic nappy bags.
+Wormeries will be rolled out to all settings.
+We will review our Caring for Children Policy in order to reduce single-use plastics and introduce alternatives.
 Earlier toilet training will be promoted where appropriate to support waste reduction and sustainability.
 Additionally, we will implement a uniform recycling program and donate any toys that are no longer in use to charity.
+We will prioritise sourcing wood for our workshops from wood reuse stores and surplus materials from IKEA to reduce the use of new materials.

 4. Water Conservation